Sunday, May 24, 2026

 The conversation that started it all

-Badminton coachingDuring an afternoon coffee with another coach, I asked if they found it challenging to select what to coach and when to coach it during their badminton coaching.
+Badminton coachingDuring an afternoon coffee with another coach, I asked if they found it challenging to select what to coach when working with a player.
+Those ‘in-the-moment’ decisions.

 How much did they feel that any planning was a best ‘a guess’ (based on experience).

-Also, did the decisions and choices during the session often felt like compromises between what they wanted to achieve (planned) compared to what the performer needed and was capable of in the session?
-Could they plan for those thoughts?
+Also, did the decisions and choices during the session often feel like compromises between what they wanted to achieve (planned), compared to what the performer needed and was capable of in the session?
+How did they cope with those ‘in-the-moment’ thoughts?

-We chatted for about an hour about all the choices we made while we were coaching.
+We chatted for about an hour about how we listened to our inner ‘coach’s voice, and all the choices we made while we were coaching.

-Choices before the session, choices during the session and also those instants almost unplanned coaching actions.
-Unplanned yes, yet we both agreed that they felt planned as we knew (hoped) that they have the effect we wanted.
+Choices before the session, choices during the session and also those instant, almost unplanned coaching actions.
+Yes, we make unplanned choices and changes.
+We both agreed that, whilst unplanned, these choices felt right, often normal, as we knew (hoped) that they had the effect we wanted.

 We wanted this skill to be taught in coaching courses.
-To plan and also to adapt with a ‘guess’ or because of a feeling.
+The skill to plan and also to adapt with a ‘guess’, all because of a coaching ‘feeling’.

 We discussed

-• How many times in a session we moved away from the original plan – but how we still always ‘planned’
+• How many times in a session did we move away from the original plan – but how we still always ‘planned’

 • What caused us to make that change – the triggers, the observations, the guesses, and many more